Maths ♦ Physics ♦ Chemistry

 Exploring specific concepts in the subjects of interest (with some testing of knowledge) usually identifies areas that need extra focus.

-Generally we are well underway with a structured plan after the first session.
+Generally the partnership is well underway with a structured plan after the first session.

 Students are often struggling to balance life involving many extracurricular activities with study, especially when study seems to be giving less reward.

-Understanding these conflicts means that I manage the notion of extra homework with care so that it serves as fruitful encouragement rather than an odious task.
+Understanding these conflicts means that the notion of extra homework is managed with care so that it serves as fruitful encouragement rather than an odious task.

 For maths, regular homework is an advantage.

-My goal is to help students to make the most of what's being taught in the classroom.
+Alan's goal is to help students to make the most of what's being taught in the classroom but also to develop self-motivation to succeed.
 Viewing concepts in advance, or from a different angle, can often give them a degree of confidence when they see new material at school.